okeeffed/developer-notes/manual/TypeScript/Developers-Guide.md

 ## Types

-For types, we have all our basic types and
+For types, we have all our basic types and we can also have custom types.

 ```javascript
 interface Todo {